 Freezer Storage 101

 Prepared Sweet Dough Pie Crust can be stored in the freezer for up to one month.
-For freezer storage, tightly wrap discs in plastic wrap, and then put the discs in a freezer bag and get as much of the air out as possible, this helps prevent freezer burn.
+For freezer storage, tightly wrap discs in plastic wrap, and then put the discs in a freezer bag and get as much of the air out as possible.
+This helps prevent freezer burn.
 To defrost, leave discs at room temperature for 4-6 hours.
-Then roll out the dough on a floured surface and roll out as usual.
+Then roll out the dough on a floured surface and roll it out as usual.

 Savoury Pie Crust Conversion

-This is not the recipe to use for savoury crust.
-If you want to use this pie crust for a savoury recipe adjust the sugar content way down, like to 1 teaspoon max.
+This is not the recipe to use for a savoury crust.
+If you want to use this pie crust for a savoury recipe, like my easy chicken pot pie, adjust the sugar content way down to 1 teaspoon max.
 And increase the flour by ¼-1/2 cup

 Sweet Dough Pie Crust